AdventureSmith Explorations’ Chris Harter reviews his Arctic Svalbard polar bear cruise aboard the M/S Expedition.

 The stunning scenery, activity, history, education and wildlife sightings continued to unfold every day with simply too many highlights to relay in this already long report.
 Finding ourselves surrounded by baby and juvenile reindeer antics, large pods of beluga whales, hikes on the 14th of July Glacier, fishing arctic terns, blue and fin whale sightings, polar plunges, skuas dive bombing passengers, engaging lectures, arctic fox dens, hundreds of thousands of black guillemot nests along the castle shaped cliffs of Cape Fanshawe just to name a few.
 This trip, this destination is truly an expedition in every sense of the word.
 The passengers, guides and crew alike were on an adventure to simply see what we could see, and we saw more in my 7 nights aboard the Expedition than I ever thought possible.
 Admittedly, this was one of the most fortunate sailings the guides and crew had seen in a long time.
 We were lucky, and this is exactly why adventure travel holds such an appeal.
 We are searching for the unknown, and when we find it surprise, joy and the sense of a life lived is the result.
 For any travelers who have an interest in Arctic travel please don’t hesitate to give us a call.
 We’d love to discuss the options for travel to this dynamic and wild piece of our planet.

 This Realm of the Polar Bear cruise review was written by an AdventureSmith Explorations crew member.
-Read all AdventureSmith Expert Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.
+Read all AdventureSmith small ship cruise reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.